Holiday rentals in Camber Sands

 Camber Sands is a great location for exploring the highlights of East Sussex and Kent.
 Beaches, white cliffs, and cool towns such as Hastings and Folkestone lie along the coast, while inland are Romney Marshes and the High Weald of Kent.
 The latter’s swath of hilly woodland and farm country is full of orchards, farm shops, and some top-notch pubs, plus fabulously picture-book Bodiam Castle, with its turrets and a moat.

-Top things to do in Camber Sands
+What are the top things to do in Camber Sands?

 Sunset